 - Infant and Toddler Nurseries are on the first floor of the Belser Building.

-- Sunday School for children and youth is held on the second floor of the Belser Building.
+- Sunday School for children is in the first floor Kinloch Room, and for youth is in Room 201 on the second floor of the Belser Building.

 What about parking?

 On-street parking is usually available within a few blocks of the Church on Sunday mornings.
 A parking garage is located behind the County Office Building on Meeting Street, about half a block north.
-If you attend the 10:30 service, save your bulletin for free parking in the parking garage.
 Most nearby private parking lots are off limits, but a few, not specifically posted, might be used on Sundays.
 For weekday services (and early Sunday arrivals) the Church leases a small parking lot off St. Michael’s Alley.